 So, you have your Big Green Egg on the patio and ready to go.
 Now what?
 Well, let’s talk about loading it up and making it run.
 Whether you’re brand-new to outdoor cooking or a seasoned veteran, I highly recommend you take a little time to learn how to manage your fire and temperature without cooking something.
+So essentially, I want to show you how to light a fire in the Big Green Egg and control it just to practice for the first time, no food involved.

 I realize that sounds a bit crazy, but it allows 100% of your focus to be on temperature management.
 I promise the time you spend here is a good investment.
 It took me a few hours to get comfortable with the running the Draft Door and the Dual Function Top Vent to get the temperature I wanted.
 Honestly, I did two dry runs.
 The second was under less-than-ideal conditions just to get a feel of how the Egg is affected by unfavorable weather.